 Counting aloud, students move around in a circle, substituting multiples of "5" with healthy snack foods.

-Students will identify a variety of healthy snack foods.
+Students will identify the five food groupings and a variety of healthy snack foods.

 - Ask the students to stand in a large circle with enough room between them to stretch both arms out without touching anyone else.